ZengineHQ/maya/BACKEND.rst

 In the ``package.json`` file, you can define a script called ``maya-build``.

-If it exists, maya will run that script right before zipping the dist folder (i.e. all the other build steps were executed).
-Note: The script is run on the service folder (not the dist folder).
+If it exists, Maya will run that script right before zipping the dist folder.
+The script is run inside the service folder (not the dist folder).

 An environment variable named ``MAYA_ENV`` will be set with the environment name (as specified in ``maya.json``).